CAROLYN WARNER LEGACY AWARD

 CAROLYN WARNER AWARD RECIPIENT

-Andy Townsend is the fourth recipient of the Arizona Educational Foundation (AEF®) Carolyn Warner Legacy Award.
+Andy Townsend is the 2023 recipient of the Arizona Educational Foundation (AEF®) Carolyn Warner Legacy Award.
 Townsend, a 2011 AEF Ambassador for Excellence (a finalist for the Arizona Teacher of the Year® Award), now serves as the Prinicpal of Elvira Elementary School in the Sunnyside Unified School District #12.

 Having served the Elvira community for over 16 years as a teacher, coach, and administrator, Townsend has dedicated his career to Elvira and is honored to represent the community.
 When Andy was named a 2011 AEF Ambassador for Excellence, he was a 5th grade teacher at Elvira, later becoming the school’s beloved principal.
 As an educator who values lifelong learning, Andy is currently working towards a doctoral degree in Educational Leadership, and mentors new administrators through the Arizona Educational Foundation, and Pima County School Superintendent's Office.
 He is a frequent guest facilitator for AEF’s Principals Leadership Academy (PLAA) and has helped guide Elvira to maintain its A+ School of Excellence distinction, earning the recognition from 2017-2021, and again for 2022-2026.
 Andy has been recognized as the “Rookie Principal of the Year” (2015) by Arizona School Administrators; was a “40 Under 40” Honoree (2014) by the Tucson Hispanic Chamber of Commerce; and was named a Rodel Exemplary Teacher by the Rodel Foundation of Arizona.